HomeArticle

 Game Science

 Foreign players were also extremely excited.
-In the comment section of the trailer, many players were using English to explain who Zhong Kui was.
-They never thought that Chinese games could reach such a level.
-Overseas comments were in awe of the dark - mythical texture of Zhong Kui's image (black face, red robe, riding a tiger) shown in the trailer, demonstrating their obsession with this aesthetic.
+In the comment section of the "Black Myth: Zhong Kui" trailer, many players were using English to explain who Zhong Kui is.
+They never thought that our games would reach this level.
+Overseas players were amazed by the dark and mythical texture of Zhong Kui's image (black face, red robe, riding a tiger) shown in the trailer, showing their obsession with this kind of aesthetics.

-More importantly, Feng Ji, the founder, resisted the temptation of taking a shortcut.
-He said, "DLCs are not bad, but we prefer to create a brand - new Black Myth game from scratch."
-This means a new universe, new gameplay, new aesthetics, and a new technological approach.
+More importantly, the founder, Feng Ji, resisted the temptation of "taking shortcuts."
+He said: "Making DLCs is not a bad idea, but we prefer to create a brand - new Black Myth game from scratch."
+A new universe, new gameplay, new aesthetics, and new technological approaches.

 This set of capabilities is their real moat.
-It means that it might take them 5 - 6 years to develop their first game, but the efficiency of developing the second and third games could increase exponentially.
+It means that it might take them 5 - 6 years to develop the first game, but the efficiency of developing the second and third games could increase exponentially.

 DeepSeek